MartinRamm/openapi-web-framework/README.md

 * The requests and responses delivered from an API should be fully typed.
 This includes errors.
 * The API should be flexible in the data-formats it supports (JSON, XML, YAML, FORMDATA, PROTOBUF, etc.).
 The consumer of the API should specify what formats it wants.
 The framework should handle this.
-* Data input should be validated by the framework against the specification before being handled.
+* Data input should be validated by the framework against the specification.
 * The representation of the data in the runtime environment (character encoding, number precision, etc.) must be taken into account by the framework during parsing/serialization operations.